Strong Normalisation for Asynchronous Effects: Introduction

-As \lambdaAEff~is higher-order and effectful, our proofs are naturally structured as an extension of Lindley and Stark's $\top\top$-lifting based approach~\cite{Lindley:TopTopLifting}, which itself is an extension of the Girard-Tait style type-directed reducibility approach to proving strong normalisation of higher-order languages~\cite{proofs,tait}.
-We demonstrate that the reducibility and $\top\top$-lifting based approaches naturally extend to the \emph{challenging features} of \lambdaAEff: it is effectful, it contains sequential and parallel parts, it is highly non-deterministic and even non-confluent~\cite{Ahman:POPL,Ahman:LMCS}, it includes programming abstractions based both on algebraic effects~\cite{Plotkin:NotionsOfComputation,Plotkin:GenericEffects} (signals, interrupt handlers, awaiting) and effect handling~\cite{Bauer:AlgebraicEffects,Kammar:Handlers,Plotkin:HandlingEffects} (interrupts), it includes scoped algebraic operations~\cite{Pirog:ScopedOperations} (interrupt handlers), it includes reduction rules corresponding to the commutativity of algebraic operations (between signals and interrupt handlers), and it includes a programming abstraction with non-blocking continuation that binds variables (interrupt handlers).

-All the results presented in this paper are also formalised in Agda.
-The formalisation is available at \href{https://github.com/IljaSobolev/aeff-agda-normalisation/}{https://github.com/IljaSobolev/aeff-agda-normalisation/.}
+As \lambdaAEff~is higher-order and effectful, our proofs are naturally structured as an extension of Lindley and Stark's $\top\top$-lifting-based approach~\cite{Lindley:TopTopLifting}, which itself is an extension of the Girard-Tait-style type-directed reducibility approach to proving strong normalisation of higher-order languages~\cite{proofs,tait}.
+We demonstrate that the reducibility and $\top\top$-lifting-based approaches naturally extend to the \emph{challenging features} of \lambdaAEff: it is effectful, it contains sequential and parallel parts, it is highly non-deterministic and even non-confluent~\cite{Ahman:POPL,Ahman:LMCS}, it includes programming abstractions based both on algebraic effects~\cite{Plotkin:NotionsOfComputation,Plotkin:GenericEffects} (signals, interrupt handlers, awaiting) and effect handling~\cite{Bauer:AlgebraicEffects,Kammar:Handlers,Plotkin:HandlingEffects} (interrupts), it includes scoped algebraic operations~\cite{Pirog:ScopedOperations} (interrupt handlers), it includes reduction rules corresponding to the commutativity of algebraic operations (signals and interrupt handlers), and it includes computations with non-blocking continuations that bind variables (interrupt handlers).
+All the work presented in this paper is also formalised in Agda.
+The formalisation is available via Zenodo \cite{sobolev:formalisation}.

-The work in this paper is based on and extends one of the authors' Bachelor’s thesis~\cite{sobolev:bsc}.
+This paper is based on and extends the Bachelor's thesis~\cite{sobolev:bsc} of one of the authors.